Joseph-Rance/Computing-Soc-old/README.md

 Repo for projects done in computing society

 ## Schedule

+# I WILL NOT BE AT PROGRAMMING SOC ON FRIDAY THE 6TH OF MARCH, SO IF ANYONE WANTS TO DO SOMETHING THEN, YOU HAVE TO ORGANISE IT YOURSELVES.

 Next week Isaac will be continuing his react tutorial

 ## WebGL/OpenGL presentation